 A significant amount of road space was initially reallocated in the city centre for walking and wheeling.

 Following a period of monitoring and review, some measures were removed to allow a focus on the delivery of temporary infrastructure where it was most needed and to improve its look and feel.
-Larger style planters and trees were subsequently installed around George Square to green the space as well as restrict vehicle movement.
+Larger style planters, seats and trees were subsequently installed around George Square to green the space as well as restrict vehicle movement.

 Complementary work was also undertaken around St Vincent Place, Queen Street and Merchant City.

 Temporary footway widening remained in situ at busier bus stops.

 Details of all measures introduced in our city centre through Spaces for People can be found here.